 The Socialite Family

 Another great example of type used to set the mood.
-The Socialite Family features families across the world who lead contemporary lifestyles.
+The Socialite Family(opens in a new tab or window) features families across the world who lead contemporary lifestyles.
 Their stories are presented using beautiful photography and content on a stark layout.
 Lovely, have a read.

 Premium Pixels

-Premium Pixels shares awesome design resources and tutorials.
+Premium Pixels(opens in a new tab or window) shares awesome design resources and tutorials.
 Its header features a cool pixel logo that changes on hover.
 Take a look, you might find useful mockups, UI element sets, or other resources for your next project as well.

 One Hungry Mama